 Still, it’s nice to get out once in a while and mingle.
 I got to meet two people I know online.
 One is Elayne, who was there representing 4 Paws for Kender, one of the Ball’s charities this year – her son Kender is blind and has autism, which complicates getting a seeing eye dog, but 4 Paws for Ability will be training a dog for him next year (4 Paws for Ability asks each candidate to raise a little more than half of the money needed to train their dog).
 The other person I got to meet in person is Rowan Moss, author of the Pagan Children’s Learning Series.
 She’s written three books, with more planned.
 I picked up all three books and will be reviewing them in the future.

-I’m not sure how much vending I’ll be doing in the future – it’s very difficult to line up childcare these days, and leaving my husband with the littles for a whole weekend isn’t really fair to anyone.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I’m not sure how much vending I’ll be doing in the future – it’s very difficult to line up childcare these days, and leaving my husband with the littles for a whole weekend isn’t really fair to anyone.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio